cloudflare/slirpnetstack/README.md

 Routing security
 ----------------

-By default the guest is totally insecure - there is no network isolation and it may freely access resources on the host.
-For sanity we block traffic to the following IP prefixes:
+By default the guest is totally locked.
+No traffic from the guest can exit to the host unless allowed explicitly with local forwarding rules or --allow statements.

+There are two options --deny --allow that can override the more generic firewall settings for specific IP prefixes and port ranges.
+For example, to allow some connectivity:

+ --allow=udp://192.168.1.0/24:53-53

+This would allow connectivity to any IP in the given 192.168.1.0/24 network prefix and in the port range of 53-53 ports (one port in this case) over protocol UDP. `--deny` takes precedence over `--allow`.

+There are three toggles:

+--enable-routing allows routing to non-local IP's.
+Connectivity to the peers outside the host machine will work, but IP ranges that are on the host or attached to any of it's network interfaces will be blocked.
+This is to avoid connections to 192.168.0.0/24 style ranges if they are in use on the host.

+--enable-host allows routing to host-bound IP ranges like the 192.168.0.0/24 shown above.
+The code scrapes the local interfaces and builds the list every 30 seconds.
+This option is considered insecure and will allow guest to connect to resources on host.

+Even in such case, for sanity we block traffic to the following IP
+prefixes:

  - 0.0.0.0/8
  - 10.0.2.0/24